-Supporting SDG 13 - to limit and adapt to climate change Information Location Climate-related risks and opportunities (including the TCFD recommendations) Published in our annual report, pages 218-222 Plans and targets to transition towards net zero This document, page 26 Progress against our transition plans and targets Published in our annual report, pages 46-47 Additional climate disclosures CDP disclosure, published online and via the CDP website - Science-based target - 1.
+As part of our Purpose to help build a cleaner and healthier world, we aim to minimise our impact on the planet by making our operations, and our value chain, more sustainable.
+Our climate disclosures Information Location Climate-related risks and opportunities (including the TCFD recommendations) Published in our annual report, pages 218-222 Plans and targets to transition towards net zero This document, page 26 Progress against our transition plans and targets Published in our annual report, pages 46-47 Additional climate disclosures CDP disclosure, published online and via the CDP website - \ Science-based target - 1.
 World Meteorological Organisation - 2.
 From a 2015 baseline - 3.
 Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s (who.int) - 4.
-Health and Climate Change (worldbank.org) The impacts of climate change on health and hygiene Climate change poses a significant threat to human health with almost half of the world's population at risk.
-Extreme weather events, air pollution, wildfires and compromised water, land, and food security - are already contributing to many lives lost and affected by infectious diseases and heat-related illnesses
+Health and Climate Change (worldbank.org) OUR GHG EMISSIONS